 If you’re lucky enough to be different, don’t ever change. – Taylor Swift

 Wonder has inspired a nationwide movement to Choose Kind.
 Now parents and educators can introduce the importance of choosing kind to younger readers with this gorgeous picture book, featuring Auggie and Daisy on an original adventure, written and illustrated by R. J. Palacio.

-This is an extremely sweet children’s books that introduces young readers to Auggie’s world and to always choose kind when meeting someone new.
+This is an extremely sweet children’s book that introduces young readers to Auggie’s world and to always choose kind when meeting someone new.

-The reason why I waited so long to review this book was because it took me this long to get the review just right.
-And because I wanted to post this a few months before the movie came out.
+The reason why I waited so long to review this book was because I wanted to post this a few months before the movie came out.
 THAT’S RIGHT!
 ‘WONDER’ IS GOING TO BE A MOVIE!
-It’s coming out November 17 so that means anyone who haven’t read the book yet has over 5 months to do so!
+It’s coming out November 17, so anyone who hasn’t read the book yet has over 5 months to do so!
 I’m so excited!
-The only bummer is that the boy playing Auggie Pullman is just a plain looking boy wearing a costume.
+The only bummer is that the boy playing Auggie Pullman is just a plain-looking boy wearing a costume.
 I think that’s unfair and untruthful.
 I feel like they should have found someone who actually has an extraordinary face.
-And they didn’t even make Auggie look right; they made him too normal looking.
+And they didn’t even make Auggie look right; they made him too regular-looking.
 I’ve seen kids in real life who look odder than they make this kid look.

 Side note: Click on the YouTube link below to be taken to a truly inspiring video starring some real-life ‘Auggie Pullmans.’